-APPLICATIONS FOR THE 2022 SCHEME HAVE NOW CLOSED
+APPLICATIONS FOR THE 2024 SCHEME ARE NOW OPEN.

 To be considered for the Scheme, an applicant must be a student or recent graduate (who has graduated within the past two years and is yet to find full-time, permanent employment in the legal sector) who is both:

 - interested in pursuing a legal career; and